TFIPOST हिन्दी

 Comments 1

-1. Avatar Russel Schuster says:
+1. Russel Schuster says:

-4 months ago
+4 years ago

 Thank god he didn’t blame Modi for mismanaging Covid in India.
 These guys can go to any level of cheapness.
 In reality if the film was made 1.5 years back but held back, the loss of interest must be calculated.
 Not a small thing.
 How many artisans must have been unpaid.
 Lead actors get their payments in advance.
 Kabir himself must have got his payment.
 Hope he takes ownership and responsibilities towards his pet projects.
 Had it been a success, would he not have been given credit even in Covid times?
 Many movies, web series made it big.